 Assessment at IGCSE is carried out in the four core skill areas: Listening, Reading, Speaking and Writing – and each is worth 25%.
 For the listening and reading papers, candidates will be required to give some answers in the target language.
 For the speaking assessment, candidates choose a photo to talk about and are then required to answer questions about two further topics from the syllabus.
 The writing assessment is based on one short and one longer writing task.
 These tasks can be in the form of essays, articles, letters or emails and are closely related to the topics from the syllabus.

 The French department aims to encourage Leysians to understand the language and culture of France, as well as the other French speaking countries of the world.
-Trips include a Year 9 trip to Arras, Northern France and a Year 10 exchange to St Jean de Luz, near Biarritz.
-All Year 10 French GCSE pupils are strongly encouraged to take part in a week-long study-trip to Nice, south-east France, which takes place during the Easter holidays.
+All Year 10 and Lower 6th French pupils are strongly encouraged to take part in a week-long study-trip to Nice, south-east France, which takes place during the May half-term holiday.

 The German department stimulates interests in all things German, enabling pupils to see beyond traditional stereotypes and encouraging them to follow this up by visiting German speaking countries.

-We run a biannual trip for Years 7 and 8 to The Rhineland.
-In Year 10 and 11, pupils can participate in our well-established exchange with our partner school Karls-Gymnasium Stuttgart.
+In Years 10-13, pupils can participate in our well-established exchange with our partner school Karls-Gymnasium Stuttgart.
 A group of 20+ pupils travels to Stuttgart for a week at the beginning of the Easter holidays, where they attend lessons with exchange partners and undertake a programme of cultural activities.
 The Stuttgart group then returns to The Leys in the last week of the Summer Term.
 We also run a joint Sixth Form trip to Berlin with the History department, and pupils can also undertake work experience placements in Stuttgart arranged by our exchange school.